monero-project/monero-site/knowledge-base/developer-guides/daemon-rpc.md

     * *extra* - Usually called the "transaction ID" but can be used to include any random 32 bytes.
     * *signatures* - Contain signatures of tx signers.
 Coinbased txs do not have signatures.
   * *tx_hashes* - List of hashes of non-coinbase transactions in the block.
 If there are no other transactions, this will be an empty list.
-* *status* - General RPC error code.
+* *status* - string; General RPC error code.
 "OK" means everything looks good.

 **Look up by height:**